bolonobolo/buffer_overflow/README.md

 Here you can find documentation, notes and scripts for the first talk on Buffer Overflow in Hackit 0x16

 ## Binaries and source code
-In server you can find the exe, the dll and the source code of the vulnerable daemon used in the talk.
+In server you can find the exe, the dll and the source code of the vulnerable daemon used in the talk.<br>
+By default the daemon start on port 666 but you can personilze the port by the command ```evilserv.exe <port>```<br>
 It is based on the Vulnserver by Stephen Bradshaw.
-If you want to study on Vulnserver against evilserv,  all the link are in the documentation folder By default the daemon start on port 666 but you can personilze the port by the command ```evilserv.exe <port>```
+If you want to study on Vulnserver against evilserv, all the link are in the documentation folder

 The server contain two function ```SUPERSECUREFUNC``` used in the talk for the practice part and ```SUPERSECUREFUNC2``` that need a higher level of knowledge to be exploited